 Jewellery has always been a part of our culture, and through time, has been produced from various kinds of materials.
-Journey with us through different eras to see jewellery history evolve from the early modern era right up to the 21st century – perhaps a brief history of jewellery may inspire some creative designs for your own jewellery making projects.
+Journey with us through different eras to see the evolution of jewellery from the early modern era right up to the 21st century, from poison rings to suffragette jewellery.
+Perhaps a brief history of jewellery may inspire some creative designs for your own jewellery making projects.

 Jewellery has always been at the forefront of symbolising people’s status and wealth.
 Social ranking and hierarchy can be defined by a single jewel on a simple bracelet, and this was no different for early modern jewellery.
 Gold, silver and precious gems were worn exclusively by royalty and the nobility, whereas lower ranks usually wore base metals, such as copper.
 Men used jewellery to prominently symbolise wealth and power – rings were especially worn to portray this, as well as brooches attached to garments, expertly signifying their wealth and status.